famesensor/Fer-Eating/README.md

 ## Dataset

-- The **Eating Behavior Detection** dataset was collected by us, consisting of 14 university students.
+- The **Eating Behavior Detection** dataset was collected by our team, consisting of 14 university students.
 - The **Facial Expression Recognition** is trained and tested on a mixture of CK+ and JAFFE datasets.

 ## Required libraries